morganlyle/Impulse/journals/Adrian_bun_log.md

+July 31st, 2022

+Super cool surprise journal entry!
+I got a bit nervous about missing some functionality and needing more time, so I decided to get a jump on functionality stuff we needed and I am pretty close to getting the base functionality down!
+Once a receipt prints in the database from the frontend, then that means everything is working and life is good!

+Journal Entry:

+                I definitely feel a bit bad working on the project without my team closeby, but people have busy lives and I only did a little bit, so I shouldn't feel wholly bad for doing stuff on the project.
+I think they'll be happy that we're so close to the finish line!
+        I learned that I miss company when working on projects.

+July 28th, 2022

+We didn't have that much time to work together today due to some technical difficulties across the team and ended up just normalizing some text in the app and working on the design elements.

+Journal Entry:

+                It's so interesting to see how the aesthetics of a site change over time.
+        I think we've gone through like four different navbars and footers.
+It's pretty funny to see all the changes happen over time, it'd be neat to have a timelapse of that or something.
+        I learned that design is one of my favorite things in React!
+Functionality and stuff to come this weekend.

+## July 27th, 2022

+I..
+I am speechless.
+We got it to work, we printed a token and actually celebrated.
+It was such a good feeling to cheer with my team about this thing we've been struggling with for so long.
+Now the next thing to come is functionality and deployment!!

+Journal Entry:

+                WOW, I am so excited that we got this stuff working and, looking back on it, it shocks me that we didn't get it sooner, but we FINALLY got it and I could say the thing I learned today was authorization.
+        Teamwork is pretty darn fun when you get to celebrate your victories.

+## July 26th, 2022

+This week is still struggling with authorization and it's starting to feel bad, but we're gonna try again tomorrow.
+I feel odd being negative in these journals, but not every day is gonna be a good one in regards to code.

+Journal Entry:

+                We did get closer on the auth, but we didn't really have enough time to get everything together.
+        Tomorrow we're gonna try the rest of our ideas to get the auth working, I'm sure it's gonna be great!
+        I learned to take failures in stride and try again tomorrow, things will always be different the next day.

 ## July 25th, 2022

 Together, we tried getting the auth stuff to work to no avail, but we're gonna try again tomorrow and it should be better.